pirsch-analytics/blog/caddy.md

 The [Caddy documentation](https://caddyserver.com/docs/) is a good starting point if you're trying to do something similar, but I felt like there wasn't a good overview of how to put all the pieces together.
 This is my attempt to fill that gap.

-*I'm assuming in this article that you're running Linux on your server.
-No sane person uses a Windows server unless they need to run some arbitrary Windows-only service.*
+*I'm assuming in this article that you're running Linux on your server.*

 ## What Is Caddy?